tara072/CP471-compilers/syntax/syntax_analysis.md

 | fname | {any letter} | (, [, ., ), ,, *, /, %, +,<br>-, ], ;, <, >, =, ==,<br><=, >=, <>, fi, else,<br>od, fed |

 ### Errors
- There is one output file: `errors.txt` to store any syntax errors that occur within the project.
+ There is one output file: `syntax_errors.txt` to store any syntax errors that occur within the project.